candytale55/free-genai-bootcamp-2025/sentence-constructor/chat-gpt/findings.md

 ## Which Model:

-Using the free-tier Chat-GPT.
-I'm not letting it to use chatGPT-Plus
+Using bpth the free-tier Chat-GPT and chatGPT-Plus (until it reaches its limit).

 ## Prompting Guides: